yeatmanlab/roar-docs/docs/cloud-functions/gse-roar-admin/create-administrator-account.md

 - **email** (string): The email address for the new administrator account.
 - **name** (string): The full name of the new administrator.
 - **orgs** (array of strings): A list of organization IDs that the administrator is a member of.
-- **adminOrgs** (array of strings): A list of administrative organization IDs specifically granting administrative privileges within those organizations.
+- **adminOrgs** (array of strings): A list of organization IDs that the administrator will have administrator privileges to.
 - **isTestData** (boolean, optional): A flag to indicate whether this account is being created for testing purposes.
 Defaults to `false` if not specified.
 - **requesterAdminUid** (string): The UID of the administrator making the request, derived from `request.auth.uid`.